NUMde/compass-numapp-web/README.md

 - Edge
 - Opera

 Stencil, the toolchain the web app uses, is compatible with [older browser versions](https://stenciljs.com/docs/browser-support).
-The web app may work with older browser versions, though they aren’t officially supported.
+The web app may work with older browser versions, though they aren't officially supported.

 ## Code formatting